 Evidence-Based Genetic Tests

-Rainbow Genomics is committed to providing clinically-validated and affordable genetic tests to patients in Asia.
-We specialize in providing whole-exome-sequencing & pharmacogenomics tests, enabling individuals and their physicians to use genomic information for diagnosis, treatment and disease prevention.
+We are committed to providing clinically-validated and evidence-based genetic tests to patients in Asia.
+We specialize in providing whole-exome-sequencing, pharmacogenomic, cancer and heart health tests, enabling individuals and their physicians to use genomic information for diagnosis, treatment and disease prevention.

 Coupled with our industry-first "Double Interpretation", provided simultaneously by U.S. and Japanese medical Institutions, we target unique Asian genetics to improve overall diagnostic yield.